nextflow-io/website/content/blog/2016/docker-and-nextflow.md

 icon=evan.jpg
 ~~~~~~

 *Below is a step-by-step guide for creating [Docker](http://www.docker.io) images for use with [Nextflow](http://www.nextflow.io) pipelines.
-This post was inspired by recent experiences and written with the hope it may encourage others to join in the virtualization revolution.*
+This post was inspired by recent experiences and written with the hope it may encourage others to join in the containerization revolution.*

 Modern science is built on collaboration.
 Recently I became involved with one such venture between several groups across Europe.
 The aim was to annotate long non-coding RNA (lncRNA) in farm animals.
 I agreed to join in with the annotation based on RNA sequencing data.
 The basic procedure relies on mapping short read data from many tissues, generating transcripts and then determining if they are likely to be lncRNA or protein coding genes.

 During several successful 'hackathon' meetings the best approach was determined and implemented in a joint effort.
 I undertook the task of wrapping the procedure up into a Nextflow pipeline with a view to replicating the results across our different institutions and allow the easy execution of the pipeline by researchers anywhere.

 Creating the Nextflow pipeline ([here](http://www.github.com/skptic/lncrna-annotation-nf)) in itself was not a difficult task.
-My collabrators had documented their work well and were on hand if anything was not clear.
+My collaborators had documented their work well and were on hand if anything was not clear.
 However installing and keep aligned all the pipeline dependencies across different data centers was still a challenging task.

 The pipeline is typical of many in bioinformatics, consisting of binary executions, BASH scripting, R, Perl, BioPerl and some custom Perl modules.
-We found the BioPerl modules in particular where very sensistive to the various versions in the *long* dependency tree.
+We found the BioPerl modules in particular where very sensistive to the various versions in the *long* dependencies tree.
 The solution was to turn to [Docker](https://www.docker.com/) containers.

 I have taken this opportunity to document the process of developing the Docker side of a Nextflow + Docker pipeline in a step-by-step manner.